Cambridge-ICCS/MiMAv1.0_Wavenet/README.md

+This is version 1.0 of MiMA.
+Version 2.0 is now available.
+This repo is used to run WaveNet.

 # Model of an idealized Moist Atmosphere (MiMA) [![DOI](https://zenodo.org/badge/36012278.svg)](https://zenodo.org/badge/latestdoi/36012278)
 MiMA is an intermediate-complexity General Circulation Model with interactive water vapor and full radiation.
 It is published in